netstalk3r/globalrep/oauth2-password-behind-zuul/README.md

 }
 ```

-Next `AuthenticationManager` and `UserDetailsService` are exposed to use in OAuth2 `AuthorizationServer` configuration.
+`AuthenticationManager` and `UserDetailsService` are exposed to use in OAuth2 `AuthorizationServer` configuration.
 `AuthenticationManager` is required to authenticate the users.
 It uses `UserDetailsService` internally to perform authentication.
 However to support **refresh_token** grant type,
 `UserDetailsService` should be exposed also, because **refresh_token** flow does not authenticate users, but directly loads their info from `UserDetailsService`.